 Wichita-Sedgwick County Historical Museum

 Many of Wichita’s old buildings make for good ghost stories, and many believe the Orpheum Theatre is no different.
-From eerie footsteps and shadows by the dressing rooms to a projectionist getting ready to show his favorite film, many say was “The Wizard of Oz,” there is no shortage of ghoulish tales surrounding this historic ambience theatre.
+From eerie footsteps and shadows by the dressing rooms to a projectionist getting ready to show his favorite film, many say was “The Wizard of Oz,” there is no shortage of ghoulish tales surrounding this historic ambiance theatre.
 Beneath the building, tunnels leading to a former speakeasy lined with whispers of women and clanking bottles.
 Don’t believe us?
 See for yourself.

 McConnell Air Force Base